nonoo/stable-diffusion-telegram-bot/README.md

 - `/sdloras` - list available LoRAs
 - `/sdupscalers` - list available upscalers
 - `/sdvaes` - list available VAEs
+- `/sdsmi` - get the output of nvidia-smi
 - `/sdhelp` - print help

 You can also use the `!` command character instead of `/`.